Rosillon2001/chicks_FE/README.md

 # Features
 ChciksGold frontend mock app.
 Features:
-- League of Legends assets.
+- League of Legends and other custom assets.
 - Mock data with respective interfaces for data modelling.
 - A service that provides the menu and items data.
 - A responsive design.
 Including a responsive side menu, that can be displayed when the screen size is reduced, the burger menu icon appears and its clicked.